 Always use an Applicator Mitt!
 It prevents staining your palms and the tan goes on smoother for a flawless finish.
 The St Moriz one is soft and velvety and I am very pleased with it, this is the first year I have had their mitt.
 Note of caution though, you should still wash your hands thoroughly after applying your self tan!

 The Tan & Tone is a cream based product and it does not have a guide colour which worried me initially.
 But it also meant no product rubbing off on clothes or sheets.
 I started off slowly, not applying too much.
 I concentrated on my décolletage, my shoulders and neck.
 The next day I could see a really lovely glow so I was happy to be braver and apply to the rest of my body.
 The tan develops over about 8 hours, so perfect for overnight, and it is a really subtle colour, so an ideal starting point in early summer.
+I think this is one of the best gradual tan moisturisers I have tried.

 I use sweeping/circular motions and I am very careful to blend well over ankles, knees and elbows, and I use much less product on these areas.
 I am more generous on my shoulders, arms and tummy.
 I can reach round to my back but if I am going on holiday or wearing a halter neck dress then I ask for help!
+You can now buy some really good fake tan applicator kits - with a back lotion applicator!

 Take your time and concentrate on creating a routine ...
 I usually start at the top (neck and shoulders) and work down but that is personal preference, I also stand in front of the mirror.